Monday, November 19, 2012

 * * *

-In regards to the Old Testament, Jesus said to the Pharisees, "You examine the Scriptures because you think that in them you have eternal life, and it is those very Scriptures that testify about Me" (John 5:39).
+In regards to the Old Testament, Jesus said to the Pharisees: "You search the Scriptures because you think they give you eternal life.
+But the Scriptures point to Me!"
+(John 5:39, NIV).

 Saturday, June 9, 2012